-This section provides an overview of device operations.
-The on-chip Write State Machine (WSM) manages all block-erase and word-program algorithms.
+This section provides an overview of device bus operations.
+The on-chip Write State Machine (WSM) manages all erase and program algorithms.
 The system CPU provides control of all insystem read, write, and erase operations of the device via the system bus.